Indian business and transport suspended during 14-hour lockdown

 “A breakdown of law and order will be the worst thing to happen at this point,” he said on condition of anonymity.

-Factories, large industrial parks and banks were declaring shutdowns or finding ways to minimise contact in offices.
+Factories, large industrial parks and banks were declaring shutdowns or finding ways to minimize contact in offices.

-Vegetable stalls and small tea shops were quietly closed down by local police and truck drivers were given free masks and sanitisers at checkpoints on inter-state highways.
+Vegetable stalls and small tea shops were quietly closed down by local police and truck drivers were given free masks and sanitizers at checkpoints on inter-state highways.

-State leaders urged citizens not to rush to villages but tensions mounted as angry labourers protested at some bus stations against sudden closures of basic transport services.
+State leaders urged citizens not to rush to villages but tensions mounted as angry laborers protested at some bus stations against sudden closures of basic transport services.

-Private events, such as weddings, and local elections were cancelled while the government sought to accelerate production of masks and allowed deodorant manufacturers to produce sanitisers.
+Private events, such as weddings, and local elections were canceled while the federal government sought to accelerate production of masks and allowed deodorant manufacturers to produce sanitizers.

 Modi has asked citizens to stand at balconies and near windows on Sunday evening to clap and ring bells in praise of emergency personnel and sanitation workers on the frontline of the fight against the coronavirus.

-India has cancelled most entry visas for people flying in from other countries.
+India has canceled most entry visas for people flying in from other countries.

 Additional reporting by Sankalp Phartiyal, Aditi Shah, Aftab Ahmed Devjyot Ghoshal in New Delhi, Fayaz Bukhari in Srinagar, Jatindra Das in Bhubaneshwar, Saurabh Sharma in Lucknow, Sumit Khanna in Ahmedabad, Rajendra Jadhav in Mumbai, Subrata Nagchoudhury in Kolkata, Zarir Hussain in Guwahati and Subrat Patnaik in Bengaluru; Writing by Rupam Jain; Editing by Sam Holmes, Raju Gopalakrishnan and David Goodman